-In terms of reaching customers, email marketing falls somewhere between the wide, impersonal reach of a billboard and the highly personal feel of a handwritten note.
-Ever since the first marketing email was sent in 1978 and resulted in $13 million in sales, email marketing has grown into a flourishing industry that sends millions of messages daily.
+In terms of reaching customers, email marketing falls somewhere between the vast, impersonal reach of a billboard and the highly personal feel of a handwritten note.
+Since the first marketing email was sent in 1978, email marketing has grown into a flourishing industry that sends millions of messages daily.
 We’ll explore specific guidelines, email etiquette and email marketing best practices to help small businesses add an email marketing strategy to their overall business marketing plan.

 What is email marketing?

-Email marketing is a form of digital marketing that uses email to send marketing messages to a specific list of customers or subscribers.
-Effective email marketing can convert prospects into customers and convert one-time buyers into loyal customers.
-Email marketing is one of the most effective forms of digital marketing, with a high return on investment (ROI), returning $38 for every $1 spent, according to Campaign Monitor.
+Email marketing is part of a business’s digital marketing strategy; businesses send marketing messages to specific lists of customers and subscribers.
+Effective email marketing can convert prospects into customers and turn one-time buyers into loyal brand advocates.

 What is an email marketing campaign?